ipa320/rqt_frame_editor_plugin/README.md

 ### Additional features:
 * Group frames: You can group frames by adding a "group" entry in the yaml file.
 Frames with the same "group" entry will grouped.
+* Pin frames: An active frame will be pinned by clicking the pin box.
+That means the selected source_frame will be automatically reselected when the target_frame is selected.
+*
 ### Installation:
 #### Clone this repository into your catkin workspace.